Ryan Williams (women's soccer): Club career

-2021–2023: Challenge Cup wins

 Williams appeared in 17 games (2 starts) for the Courage in the 2021 regular season as they finished fifth in the standings.
 She also appeared in 4 games (1 start) in the NWSL Challenge Cup.
 She made her playoff debut in the closing minutes of the Courage's 1–0 quarterfinal loss to the eventual champions Washington Spirit.

 Williams appeared in 3 games off the bench during the 2022 NWSL Challenge Cup ahead of the regular season.
 She was an unused substitute in the Challenge Cup final, which the Courage won 2–1 against the Washington Spirit.
 She finished the 2022 regular season with 3 assists in 18 appearances (10 starts) as the Courage placed 7th of 12 teams, missing the playoffs.